tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 - kickstart
 - jumpstart

-Once a member of the operations team has “designed” the set of responses for their chosen Operating System then this single configuration can be re-used as many times as required.
+Once a member of the operations team has "designed" the set of responses for their chosen Operating System then this single configuration can be re-used as many times as required.
-This removes the human element from accidentally entering the wrong data or clicking the wrong button during an Operating System installation and ensures that the installation is standardized and “documented”.
+This removes the human element from accidentally entering the wrong data or clicking the wrong button during an Operating System installation and ensures that the installation is standardized and "documented".

 **However**, one thing to consider is that although a scripted installation is a repeatable procedure that requires no human interaction it is not always 100% reliable.
 This installation still runs through a **lot** of steps, such as every package has to be installed along with the prerequisite package management along with configuring devices and other things that happen during that initial installation phase.